Data-Driven Feature Tracking for Event Cameras With and Without Frames: Input Event Representation

 \section{Input Event Representation}

+For the aligned grayscale and event tracker setting, our method uses spatially and temporally aligned frames and events similar to previous works~\cite{eklt}.
+This data can be recorded by cameras outputting directly events and images with one sensor (ATIS) or with beam splitter setups using two cameras aligned through a mirror setup.
 To provide the events in a patch as input to our network, we first convert them to a dense event representation.
 Specifically, we use a maximal timestamp version of SBT~\cite{sbt}, named SBT-Max, which consists of five temporal bins for positive and negative polarity leading to 10 channels.
+Because of these design choices, the used event representation can be considered a combination between TimeSurface~\cite{Mueggler17bmvc} and SBT~\cite{sbt}.
 In each temporal bin, we assign to each pixel coordinate the relative timestamp of the most recent event during the time interval of the temporal bin.
 For the EC and EDS dataset, we convert events inside a \unit[10]{ms} and \unit[5]{ms} window, respectively.